This post is part of the complete guide for picking the right sleeping pillow

 But, although you never think about it, the height of your pillow has a significant effect on how well you sleep, and whether you wake up with back and shoulder pains.

 So, how high should your pillow be?
-The optimal height of your pillow is one where you’re neck becomes neutrally aligned.
+The optimal height of your pillow is one where your neck becomes neutrally aligned.
 This means that the height will depend on your sleeping position since various sleeping positions require various heights in order to achieve an aligned neck.

 So, what’s the best height for different sleeping positions?
 Let’s find out.